mAdrls/Real-Time-Sign-Language-Recognition/README.md

 - MediaPipe (for hand tracking)

-- TensorFlow/Keras (for deep learning model)
+- TensorFlow (for deep learning model)

 - Tkinter/PyQt (for GUI)